Towards Healthcare Research & Consulting

 • Germany is predicted to grow at a notable CAGR in the studied years.

-In 2025, North America was dominant in the market due to the presence of robust healthcare systems, specialized clinics, and supportive reimbursement policies.
+In 2025, North America was dominant in the market by 40% share due to the presence of robust healthcare systems, specialized clinics, and supportive reimbursement policies.
 Also, they are accelerating new FDA approvals for implantable neuromodulation systems and the progression of smart, home-use devices.

 For instance,